-D. Horizontal Formwork
+Horizontal Formwork

-- 1. Formwork Design:
+Formwork Design:

-- a) Formwork shall be designed by a qualified person.
+- Formwork shall be designed by a qualified person.
 A copy of the formwork shop drawings, stamped by the formwork design Engineer, approved by the Engineer of Record, and maintained on site.
 These drawings must provide detailed specifications and instructions for:

 - Erecting the formwork

-- Cross bracing and shoring requirements
+- o Cross bracing and shoring requirements

-- Removal sequence of formwork, shoring and bracing
+- Removal sequence of formwork, shoring and bracing.

-- Re-shore plans
+- o Re-shore plans

-- b) The formwork design Engineer shall visit the project prior to the first pour to review the formwork installation.
-They will follow-up with periodic visits to address potential changes.

-- 2. Incomplete work:
+Incomplete work:

 The formwork contractor shall secure all work before the end of the shift.
-All decking must be nailed down and surplus or loose materials secured.
+All wood decking must be nailed down, metal decking bundles must secure to the Steel Structure before anyone goes home at the end of the work shift.

+Pre-pour Inspection:
-- 3. Pre-pour Inspection: - a) The JE Dunn Superintendent must complete the Pre-Pour Checklist of the formwork prior to each deck pour.

-- b) Before the placement of concrete, the JE Dunn and formwork Superintendent shall conduct an inspection of the formwork system to ensure that the formwork is placed, shored and braced pursuant to the formwork design drawings.
-Any questions or concerns regarding the formwork shall be addressed by the formwork supervisor and design Engineer prior to concrete placement. - c) Shoring equipment found to be damaged or weakened after erection must be immediately reinforced. - d) All shoring and reshoring equipment must be inspected prior to erection to ensure that the equipment meets the requirements specified in formwork drawings. - e) All base plates, shore heads, extension devices, and adjustment screws must be in firm contact and secure with the foundation and form.
+- The JE Dunn Superintendent must complete the Pre-Pour Checklist of the formwork prior to each deck pour. - Before the placement of concrete, the JE Dunn and formwork Superintendent shall conduct an inspection of the formwork system to ensure that the formwork is placed, shored, and braced pursuant to the formwork design drawings.
+Any questions or concerns regarding the formwork shall be addressed by the formwork supervisor and design Engineer prior to concrete placement. - Shoring equipment found to be damaged or weakened after erection must be immediately replaced with undamaged equipment. - All shoring and reshoring equipment must be inspected prior to erection to ensure that the equipment meets the requirements specified in formwork drawings. - All base plates, shore heads, extension devices, and adjustment screws must be in firm contact and secure with the foundation and form.

-4. Placement of concrete:
+Placement of concrete:

 The formwork contractor shall assign a representative to inspect the formwork during the placement of concrete.
-If a problem is identified, that person shall have the ability to communicate with the pour Foreman.
+If a problem is identified that person shall have the ability to communicate with the pour Foreman.

-5. Wrecking of formwork:
+Wrecking of formwork:

-- a) Formwork shall not be wrecked until the concrete has reached the breaking strength. - b) It is required to have a ground person while wrecking perimeter formwork and shores.
+- Formwork shall not be wrecked until the concrete has gained sufficient strength to support its weight and superimposed loads.
+This determination will be based upon information provided in the plans and specifications or concrete testing. - It is required to have a ground person, and the area on the ground barricaded while wrecking perimeter formwork and shores.

-6. Re-shores:
+Re-shores:

-- a) The formwork contractor shall adhere to the re-shore plan as prepared by the formwork Engineer of Record. - b) Spring clips shall be installed on wood re-shores to prevent displacement due to floor flex or vibration. - c) All re-shores shall be tied back to an inboard shore. - d) The Superintendent shall perform periodic inspections to ensure the re-shore plan is followed and no reshores are removed prematurely.
+- The formwork contractor shall adhere to the re-shore plan as prepared by the re-shoring Engineer. - Spring clips shall be installed on wood re-shores to prevent displacement due to floor flex or vibration. - All exterior re-shores shall be tied back to an inboard shore. - The Superintendent shall perform periodic inspections to ensure the re-shore plan is followed and no re-shores are removed prematurely.

-E. Vertical Formwork
+Vertical Formwork

-1. Design:
+Design:

-- a) Formwork shall be designed by a qualified person.
+- Formwork shall be designed by a qualified person.
 A copy of the formwork drawings with detailed wall tie spacing requirements shall be available on site.
 These drawings must provide detailed specifications and instructions for:

 - Erecting the formwork

-- Bracing requirements
+- Lateral bracing requirements

 - Wind loading limitations

 - Rigging attachment points

 - Removal sequence of formwork

+- Allowable hydrostatic pressure limits.

-b) Vertical form work inside of shafts shall be designed with a trailing catch platform that covers the entire area of the shaft and travels with the formwork as it is raised to the next position.
+- Vertical form work inside of shafts shall be designed with a trailing catch platform that

+covers the entire area of the shaft and travels with the formwork as it is raised to the next

+position.

-2. Formwork Placement:
+Formwork Placement:

-- a) Gang forms shall be fitted with approved lifting devices - b) Engineered spreader beams shall be utilized when more than two picking points are required - c) Taglines should be used on all loads - d) The crane shall not be disconnected until the formwork is secured.
+- Gang forms shall be fitted with approved lifting devices from the manufacturer. - Engineered spreader beams shall be utilized when more than two picking points are required.
+The beam has to be marked with the correct weight that beam was designed to be used for.
+The drawing for assembly will also need to be on file. - Taglines should be used on all loads. - The crane shall not be disconnected until the formwork is secured and braced.

-3. Incomplete Work:
+Incomplete Work: